FreeAndFair/ColoradoRLA/docs/89_glossary.md

 * **start-up period** - The period starting on the Effective Date and ending on the Operational Start Date.

-* **ballot contest** - A partisan or nonpartisan candidate race, or a ballot measure, that appears on the ballot for an election in a county.

 * **ballot manifest** - A document that describes how ballots are organized and stored, and relates a Cast Vote Record to the physical location in which the original marked ballot is stored.
 The